evandroreis-cordya/dotfiles/README.md

 2. Check that security tools are not blocked by macOS security policies
 3. Verify that required dependencies are installed
 4. Check firewall settings if network security tools are not working
-5. Review macOS security preferences for tool-specific issues
+5. Check system security settings for tool-specific issues

 ### Cloud and DevOps Tools